Here’s a radical concept: Be explicit and direct. Not all teaching needs to be interactive. – Lori Rog

 Description of the principle

-Feeling you can write well on your own is really important to children, and while all children need guidance, advice and individual instruction, they also need to be taught self-regulating strategies through daily mini-lessons.
+Feeling you can write well on your own is really important to children, and while all children need guidance, advice and individual instruction, they also need to be taught self-regulating strategies through daily mini-lessons (Young & Ferguson 2020, 2021; Young et al. 2021).
 These lessons should focus on how to generate ideas, use planners and checklists, or what to look for when improving and revising a draft.
 They also need ready access to resources for editing and publishing.
 Self-regulating writers work independently to a large extent, freeing their teacher to conference with individuals or small groups.

 What Writing For Pleasure teachers do

 - Children learn numerous strategies and techniques that they could employ independently.
 They are taught strategies for managing every part of the writing process and they know how to use them across all class and personal writing projects.